-The Company's unaudited interim condensed consolidated financial statements included herein have been prepared in accordance with the instructions to Form10-Q and Article 8 of Regulation S-X and the rules and regulations of the Securities and Exchange Commission (SEC^{}).
-Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. generally accepted accounting principles (U.S. GAAP^{}) have been condensed or omitted pursuant to such rules and regulations.
+The Company's unaudited interim condensed consolidated financial statements included herein have been prepared in accordance with the instructions to Form 10-Q and Article 8 of Regulation S-X and the rules and regulations of the Securities and Exchange Commission ("SEC").
+Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") have been condensed or omitted pursuant to such rules and regulations.
 In management's opinion, the accompanying financial statements reflect adjustments necessary to present fairly the financial position, results of operations, and cash flows for those periods indicated, and contain adequate disclosure to make the information presented not misleading.
 Adjustments included herein are of a normal, recurring nature unless otherwise disclosed in the footnotes.
-The condensed consolidated financial statements and notes thereto should be read in conjunction with the SEC on March 10, 2022.
-The accompanying condensed consolidated balance sheet at December 31, 2021, has been derived from the audited consolidated balance sheet at December 31, 2021, contained in the above referenced Form 10-K. Results of operations for interim periods are not necessarily indicative of the results of operations for a full year.
+The condensed consolidated financial statements and notes thereto should be read in conjunction with the Company's audited financial statements and notes thereto for the year ended December 31, 2021, included in the Company's Annual Report on Form 10-K for the year ended December 31, 2021 (the "Annual Report"), as filed with the SEC on March 10, 2022.
+The accompanying condensed consolidated balance sheet at December 31, 2021, has been derived from the audited consolidated balance sheet at December 31, 2021, contained in the Annual Report.
+Results of operations for a full year.